pmcilreavy/pmcilreavy.github.io/_posts/2019-02-02-creating-an-eventgrid-simulator.md

 ### Topics

 My _simulator_ would need to support the creation of multiple topics and each topic would need to support multiple subscribers.
-The topic endpoint should follow that of a _real_ one. i.e. support https and be in the form _https://<topic-name>.localhost:<port>/api/events._
+The topic endpoint should follow that of a _real_ one. i.e. support https and be in the form _https://topic-name.localhost:port/api/events._

 ### Subscribers

 In my case I only needed to support one type of subscriber: an Azure function (i.e. webhook).
 Initially, this is all the simulator will support.

 A topic can have 0 to _n_ subscribers.
 When a request is received for a topic, the events will be forwarded to each of the subscribers with the addition of an `aeg-event-type: Notification` header.
 If the message contains multiple events, they will be sent to each subscriber one at a time inline with the Azure Event Grid behaviour. _"Event Grid sends the events to subscribers in an array that has a single event.
-This behavior may change in the future."_ https://docs.microsoft.com/en-us/azure/event-grid/event-schema
+This behavior may change in the future."_

 ### Https

-As we've already discussed, Azure Event Grid only supports https connections and so I decided that if I was going to create a simultor, that it should support https and therefore be compatible with the https-only 'Microsoft.EventGrid.Client' nuget package.
+As we've already discussed, Azure Event Grid only supports https connections and so I decided that if I was going to create a simultor, that it should support https and therefore be compatible with the https-only `Microsoft.EventGrid.Client` nuget package.
 The simulator uses the dotnet development certificate to secure each topic port.
 You can ensure that this certifcate is installed by running the following command.

 ``` dotnet dev-certs https```